What are key B2B marketing unit economics?

 How do you handle multi-touch attribution in CAC calculations?

-Track both first-touch CAC for brand awareness investments and last-touch CAC for demand capture, then analyze based on your marketing mix.
-Alternatively, use time-decay attribution weighting recent touchpoints while acknowledging earlier influences.
-If you can't explain attribution to your board, your budget becomes a vibe check.
+Track first-touch CAC for brand awareness investments.
+Track last-touch CAC for demand capture.
+Then analyze based on your marketing mix.
+Time-decay attribution works too, weighting recent touchpoints while acknowledging earlier influences.

 What's the 80/20 rule for LTV calculations in B2B?